D-Langstraat/Arbitrage-Calculator-/README.md

     Coinbase Price: 6
     Difference 1.2

-You can use the difference to guauge if the arbitrage opportunity may be worthwhile.
+You can use the difference to gauge if the arbitrage opportunity may be worthwhile.

-Please enjoy the calculator!
-And thank you for a great semester!

-Doug Langstraat

 Further Reference: